Preview v1 contract

 Errors and limits

-Design for unavailable hardware and policy blocks.
+Design for unavailable hardware and unsupported fields.

 StatusCodeMeaning